 There is compassion in the people of this community, and great strength and determination.
-My studio overlooks the town common where the protest was organized in cooperation with the local police.
+My studio overlooks the town common where the protest was organized by NH Unites, in cooperation with the local police.
 I invited protesters up into my space one at a time for short, intense sessions.
 I heard stories that were difficult for some of them to tell.
 When I have permission, I will share some of those.

 I had a long line of people waiting all down the sidewalk, socially distanced from each other, but peaceful and upbeat.

 I appreciate the trust people have in me to create images of them.
 Thank you all for allowing me mark this important time with you.

 Special thanks to Marcia Morris for staffing the check-in table on the sidewalk.

 I asked each person why they were protesting.

 “I’ve lived in New Hampshire my whole life, but my ancestors are from a cotton field in North Carolina.
 I feel obligated to use my voice.” – Trysten